 - The PC components have different weights, including the motherboard, GPU, PSU, RAM, SSD, and hard drives.

-- A PC without a GPU is much lighter than a PC with a GPU.
+- A PC without a GPU is comparatively lighter than one with a GPU.

 PC Tower

 The weight of the computer case varies with the use it has been made for.
-If the case is designed for gaming, it may come with fans and be bigger.
-Fancy computer cases may be made of tempered glass and have RGB lighting inside them.
+If the case is designed for gaming, it may come with fans and dual chambers to keep the temperature low, among many more.[2]
+Fancy PC cases may be made of tempered glass and have RGB lighting.

 Weight in Pounds | 35 lbs. | 27 lbs. | 20 lbs. |